OB-lab/James_et_al._2021-MBE/README.md

 bcftools norm input.vcf -f reference.fasta -o output.vcf
 ```

 VCF output files from ```FreeBayes``` sometimes contain biallelic block substitutions.
 For instance, instead of having one SNP per line, blocks of multiple SNPs sometimes exist.
-As we have a separate VCF file per population, different biallelic blocks exist for each population.
+As we have a separate VCF file per population, different biallelic blocks may exist for each population.
 If these are merged without decomposing them, repeated SNPs will exist within the file (a variant may be present within a biallelic block, but also on a separate line).
-Therefore, we used *vt* to decompose biallelic block substitutions into separate SNPs for each population.
+Therefore, we used ```vt``` to decompose biallelic block substitutions into separate SNPs for each population.

 ```
 vt decompose_blocksub -p input.vcf -o output.vcf